Maast3r/UMLMaker/README.md

 - Automated execution of dot program, may implement automated opening later
 - Added unit tests for each of the Visitor methods
 - Updated README for Milestone 1 and 2
+- Created unit tests for uses, inheritance, and assocations visitors

 #INSTRUCTIONS: